 - Minimal access to the appliance - only via virtual appliance console or SSH.

-- For low level appliance configuration (including things like networking and backup configuration), LEM includes a menu driven command line interface that requires a username/password via SSH over a nonstandard port.
+- For low level appliance configuration (including things like networking and backup configuration), SEM includes a menu driven command line interface that requires a username/password via SSH over a nonstandard port.

 - Remote configuration access can also be disabled or restricted by IP address, and an appropriate usage banner can be displayed.

 - Internal logging and auditing.

 Web Console Security

 SEM’s web console provides a secure read-only view of data and access to SEM’s configuration.
 This access can be restricted and further secured.